-7. After submitting your request, our current review process will ensue.
-After Student Government has voted on your request, you will be notified automatically through LAFSync
+6. After submitting your request, our current review process will ensue.
+After Student Government has voted on your request, you will be notified automatically through OurCampus

 Get a Cash Advance for Travel Purposes

 Cash advances for travel purposes can be obtained through the Office of Student Involvement for organizations who have a paid coach/instructor.
 Cash advances are generally used for gas and toll charges.